rock-solid/wordpress-mobile-pack/readme.txt

 == Upgrade Notice ==

-= 2.2.6 =
+= 2.2.7 =
-* WordPress Mobile Pack allows you to 'package' your existing content into a cross-platform mobile web application.
-The latest version comes with Facebook, Twitter and Google Plus share buttons for posts.
+* WordPress Mobile Pack packages your content into a progressive web app or a hybrid mobile app that can submitted to App Stores.
+The latest version comes with an opt-in for activating the mobile theme on iPad and Android tablets.

 == Screenshots ==